 • Published material in professional publications written by others about the noncitizen’s work in the academic field

-• Participation, either on a panel or individually, as a judge of the work of others in the same or allied academic field
+• Participation, either on a panel or individually, as a judge of the work of others in the same or allied academic area

 • Original scientific or scholarly research contributions in the field